IlijaMihajlovic/Camera-App-With-UIImagePickerController-And-AVFoundation-Completely-Programmatically/README.md

 # UIImagePickerController-Completely-Programmatically
-Demonstrating how to use the front and back camera with the UIImagePickerController completely Programmatically.
-Also saving and loading the image from the Photo Library, perhaps if the camera is unavailable.
+Demonstrating how to use the front and back camera with UIImagePickerController completely programmatically, without the usage of UIStoryboard and Interface Builder.
+Also saving and loading the image from the Photo Library if the camera is unavailable.